Amorymeltzer/twinkle/README.md

 There is a synchronization script called `sync.pl`, which can be used to pull and push files to Wikipedia.

-The program depends on Perl 5.10 and the modules [`Git::Repository`][Git::Repository] and [`MediaWiki::Bot`][MediaWiki::Bot], which can be installed easily using [`App::cpanminus`][App::cpanminus]:
+The program depends on Perl 5.10 and the modules [`Git::Repository`][Git::Repository] and [`MediaWiki::API`][MediaWiki::API], which can be installed easily using [`App::cpanminus`][App::cpanminus]:

-    cpanm --sudo install Git::Repository MediaWiki::Bot
+    cpanm --sudo install Git::Repository MediaWiki::API

 Note: On some systems, additional modules such as `File::Slurp`, `Getopt::Long::Descriptive` and other dependencies may need to be installed as well.
 It is preferred that you install them through your operating system's packaing tool (e.g. `apt-get install libgetopt-long-descriptive-perl`) although you can install them through cpanm too.

-When running the program, you can enter your credentials on the command line using the `--username` and `--password` parameters, but it is recommended to save them in a file called `~/.mwbotrc` using the following format:
+When running the program, you can enter your credentials on the command line using the `--username` and `--password` parameters, but it is recommended to save them in a file called `~/.twinklerc` using the following format:

-    username => "Username",
+    username = Username
-    password => "password",
+    password = password
-    base     => "User::Username"
+    base     = User:Username

 where `base` is the wiki path to prefix the files for `pull` and `push`.
 If you do not specify the `base` parameter, files will be pushed into the MediaWiki namespace.